Correlation between upstreamness and downstreamness in random global value chains: Introduction

 The structure of national and international trade flows has undergone a dramatic transformation in the past decades.
 Understanding how global value chains shape the exchange of goods and money at different scales (from industrial sectors to countries) has become of central importance.
 Researches on these issues usually rely on Input-Output analysis -- the field pioneered by V. Leontief \cite{Leontiefbook, Leontief1936}.
 This level of analysis is facilitated by the increasing availability and development of detailed Input/Output (I-O) tables for each country \cite{handbook,wiotdataset}.

 To characterize the complexity of global value chains, metrics have been devised that take such empirical I-O tables as starting point.
-In particular, Antr\`as and Chor \cite{antras2012econometrica}, Miller and Temurshoev \cite{Miller} and Fally \cite{Fally2012} introduced the notions of \emph{upstreamness} and \emph{downstreamness} to quantify the position of each economic sectors (and countries as a whole) with respect to final consumption, and raw materials, respectively (see Section \ref{sec:Definitions} for details).
+In particular, Antr\`as and Chor \cite{antras2012econometrica}, Miller and Temurshoev \cite{Miller} and Fally \cite{Fally2012} introduced the notions of \emph{upstreamness} and \emph{downstreamness} to quantify the position of each economic sectors (and countries as a whole) with respect to final demand, and primary factors of production, respectively (see Section \ref{sec:Definitions} for details).

 In a recent paper that has attracted much attention, Antr\`as and Chor \cite{Antras2018} reported empirical observations of a puzzling correlation existing between the upstreamness and downstreamness of several countries\footnote{The upstreamness (or downstreamness) of a country is a weighted average upstreamness (downstreamness) of the economic sectors of the country (see Section \ref{sec:Definitions} for details).} over many years (already noted in \cite{Miller}).
-More precisely, they use data from the World Input-Output Database (WIOD) for the period 1995-2011, and observed that ``countries that appear to be upstream according to their production-staging distance from final demand (U) are at the same time recorded to be downstream according to their production-staging distance from primary factors (D)'', meaning that ``countries that sell a disproportionate share of their output directly to final consumers (thus appearing to be downstream in GVCs according to U) tend to also feature high value-added over gross output ratios, reflecting a limited amount of intermediate inputs embodied in their production (thus appearing to be upstream in GVCs according to D)''.
+More precisely, they used data from the World Input-Output Database (WIOD) for the period 1995-2011, and observed that ``countries that appear to be upstream according to their production-staging distance from final demand (U) are at the same time recorded to be downstream according to their production-staging distance from primary factors (D)'', meaning that ``countries that sell a disproportionate share of their output directly to final consumers (thus appearing to be downstream in GVCs according to U) tend to also feature high value-added over gross output ratios, reflecting a limited amount of intermediate inputs embodied in their production (thus appearing to be upstream in GVCs according to D)''.
 A scatter plot of upstreamness vs. downstreamness at country level shows an evident linear relation with slope close to $+1$, an effect that persisted in all years of their sample -- and that even intensified between 1995-2011 (see e.g. Figs. 4 and 5 in \cite{Antras2018}).
 Similar effects are then shown also at the single country-industry level (see e.g. Fig. 10 in \cite{Antras2018}).